 Morning departure by 4x4 from Ouarzazate to Agdez (which is where the Dra’a Valley starts) for a short tea break.
-Then we drive off-road along the ancient caravan route, joining the main road again before reaching Zagora, where we stop for lunch in a secluded riad on the outskirts of the town.
-Its delightful gardens full of flowers, frogs, palm trees and birds, surrounded by a high adobe wall, make it a small private paradise.
-There is a small pool for a summer swim.
-After lunch, the itinerary continues to M’hamid, where the road ends and the desert begins.
+Here you can take the road crossing the river that leads to Kasbah Tamnougalte and then along the ancient caravan route, joining the main road again before reaching Zagora.
+The road follows the Dra'a Valley full of small villages, kasbahs, oases, palm trees and donkeys all the way, After lunch, the itinerary continues to M’hamid, where the road ends and the desert begins.
 Here, in Erg Lihoudi, after a short break for a glass of tea, you can take a camel ride for a couple of hours to watch the sunset.
 The night is spent in a bivouac here.

 2nd day: M’hamid – Chagaga

 The return to M’hamid is on camel back to have lunch in a riad in the midst of palm trees, and where there is a possibility to freshen up under a shower.
 In the afternoon, the 4x4 will take us to the Erg Cheggaga dunes (300m) with 60km off-road.
 This route passes different features of the desert; ‘erg’, ‘hammada’, oases.
 These dunes are far away from civilization, in the desert proper …… where the silence and the expanse of the sand are overwhelming.
 Dinner and the night are in a bivouac of nomadic tents.